Mapboard/topology-manager/README.md

 ### Python module

-In version 4, we inagurated a new Python-based design that creates a `mapboard.topology_manager` module.
+In version 4, we inagurated a new Python-based design, with a `mapboard.topology_manager` module for library use.
 This module is in an early phase, but it will eventually be released on PyPI.
 For now, it underpins the command-line interface and the watcher process.